Contact Us

 • An interest-free loan

-The tax applies to all property that is located in Ireland.
-It also applies where the property is not located in Ireland but either the person giving the benefit or the person receiving it are tax resident in Ireland.
+CAT applies to all property located in Ireland.
+It also applies to property outside Ireland if either the disponer or beneficiary is tax resident in Ireland.

 Group A